aig-upf/temporal-planning/README.md

 A Python script called `plan.py` inside the `bin` folder encapsulates all the required calls in order to get a plan given a planner (`TPSHE` or `TP`) and a temporal planning problem.
 You can run it as follows:

 ```
-python plan.py <planner> <domain-path> <problem-path> <time-limit> <generator-path>
+plan.py [-h] [--generator GENERATOR] [--time TIME] [--memory MEMORY] planner domain problem
 ```

 where:

-* `<planner>`: Name of the algorithm you want to use.
+* `planner`: Name of the algorithm you want to use.

 	* If you want to use `TPSHE`, you must write `she`.

 	* If you want to use `TP`, you must write `tempo-i` where `i` is the bound you want to use.
 For example, for bound 2 you should use `tempo-2`, while for bound 3 you should use `tempo-3`.

-* `<domain-path>`: Path to the input domain.
+* `domain`: Path to the input domain.

-* `<problem-path>`: Path to the input problem.
+* `problem`: Path to the input problem.

-* `<time-limit>`: Maximum number of seconds during which Fast Downward will try to find a solution.

-* `<generator-path>`: Path to the executable generator for transforming the input domain and problem.
-It is just needed for the Allen Algebra domain, so it is _optional_.
+* `--generator`: Path to the executable generator for transforming the input domain and problem.
+It is just needed for the Allen Algebra domain.

+* `--time`: Maximum number of seconds during which Fast Downward will try to find a solution.
+Default: 3600 seconds.

+* `--memory`: Maximum number of MiB that Fast Downward will use to find a solution.
+Default: 4096 MiB.

 The temporal solutions obtained by Fast Downward will be written to files whose name will begin with `tmp_sas_plan.` followed by a number indicating the solution number to the problem (e.g. `tmp_sas_plan.2` would be the second solution that solves the problem).

+Besides, in case a plan is produced, it will be validated using the `VAL` tool previously introduced.
+The output of the validator will be written to a file called `plan.validation`.

 #### Example 1

 ```
 cd temporal-planning
-python bin/plan.py she domains/AllenAlgebra/domain/domain.pddl domains/AllenAlgebra/problems/pfile10.pddl domains/AllenAlgebra/problems/generator
+python bin/plan.py she domains/AllenAlgebra/domain/domain.pddl domains/AllenAlgebra/problems/pfile10.pddl --generator domains/AllenAlgebra/problems/generator
 ```

 #### Example 2